Foundations

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">

-However, we probably won’t ever want to be using an older version of HTML, and so we’ll always use <!DOCTYPE html>.
+However, we probably won’t ever want to be using an older version of HTML, so we’ll always use <!DOCTYPE html>.

 Open the index.html file created earlier in your text editor and add <!DOCTYPE html> to the very first line.